eddardd/eddardd.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an undergraduate studant at Universidade Federal do Ceará (UFC), in Fortaleza, Brazil.
+I am currently an undergraduate student at Universidade Federal do Ceará (UFC), in Fortaleza, Brazil.
 During the period of September/2018 to September/2020 I have been a double degree student at Institut National des Sciences Appliquées (INSA) de Rennes, obtaining a Master's degree in Electronic Engineering.